saipardhu/Sample-Data-Pipeline/README.md

 1. Initialize Airflow:

--.'cd' to the airflow home(where the airflow is installed and configured with $AIRFLOW_HOME -.Activate the virtualenv - Use the command 'source <path-to-virtualenv>/bin/activate' -.Start airflow webserver - Use the command 'airflow webserver' -.Start the airflow scheduler - Repeat steps i and ii and type 'airflow scheduler'
+- 'cd' into the airflow home(where the airflow is installed and configured with $AIRFLOW_HOME
+- Activate the virtualenv - Use the command 'source <path-to-virtualenv>/bin/activate'
+- Start airflow webserver - Use the command 'airflow webserver'
+- Start the airflow scheduler - Repeat steps i and ii and type 'airflow scheduler'

 2. In a web browser, type the following: \<public-IP-of-EC2>\:8080